backdrop-contrib/prod_check/README.md

 Dependencies
 ------------

+- XML-RPC

+In Backdrop XML-RPC is a separate contrib module so you are required to install it in order to use this one.

+### Drupal modules (not yet ported to Backdrop CMS)
 - Nagios   http://drupal.org/project/nagios

-There are no true dependencies defined in the .info file, but naturally you need to install the Nagios module if you would like to integrate Production check with your Nagios monitoring setup.
+Naturally you need to install the Nagios module if you would like to integrate Production check with your Nagios monitoring setup.

 - Performance logging   http://drupal.org/project/performance